Amar-Sri-MS/FunTools/csr_peek/README.md

 Creates the library (archive) under csr-rt.
 Other tools can be written both as frontend and backend to use this tool.
 Frontend could be tools like dpcsh, and backend could be socket/RPC/JTAG to write these values to the chip.

-### Create the csrsh
+### Create the csrsh (frontend)

     $ make csrsh
-Creates the csrshell executable under csr-rt/frontends/csrsh.
+Creates the csrshell executable under csr-rt/frontends/csrsh. csrsh is a debug shell that utilizes the library to provide a command line interface to set/get/examine values on the F1 chip for CSR registers.

 ## Cleanup